michalrus/hstatusbar/README.md

 If you don’t like Bash, here’s a more principled way to define input for [lemonbar](https://github.com/LemonBoy/bar) or similar.

+Also, it feels crisper.
+Modules that reflect some events, do that in “real-time,” with very little delay.
+Time is synced to ± 1.5 ms, etc.

 ## How to install

 The easiest way I know: